 Don’t force it.Just enjoy the build up.So it’s slow.Let it be slow.Let your breath and limbs relish in its tension.Let trust envelop the philosophers in your mind.Let it wax.Let it wane too.It will come back around.
 Press into it.Appreciate its pulp.The sweet elusive magic of its essence.Explore its subtle edges.That bleed like water-color into the … Continue reading Delight in slow deliberate growth.

 Sometimes I wish I were different already.That I could untie the knots in my mind, on demand.Make my limbs reach more readily for the love that I crave.
-But there’s this ravine it seems, between me and the creature I wish to be.There’s some big long journey involved? ...Or is there?Is that just an excuse, … Continue reading And now, move.
+But there’s this ravine it seems, between me and the creature I wish to be.There’s some big long journey involved? ...Or is there?Is that just an excuse, … Continue reading When it’s hard

-Tonight I drove home from work in a snow storm.
+Tonight I drove home in a snowstorm.
 The world looking like a Lite-Brite smeared behind cold glass.
-The snow flakes just pouring down under street lights in every direction.
+Snowflakes pouring down under street lights in every direction.
 Sugar rain from an endless source.
-And I thought to myself...“Abundance.”
-And then I felt that each snowflake that landed on my car … Continue reading All I need.
+And I thought to myself...
+“Abundance.”
+And then I felt that each snowflake that landed on my car brought something that I needed … Continue reading All I need.

 Something really special has happened the last few evenings.
 My kids and I have discovered a new evening ritual.
 We call it Journal Time.
 Normally the time after dinner and before bed is designated for quiet time.
 We'll play cards, listen to stories, read books, sip hot tea, or as of late, just sit in … Continue reading Journaling is Like a Superpower.